Symbiota2/Symbiota2/README.md

 Plugins are shareable across plugins and applications.
 They can be imported from `@<my-org>/<my-plugin>`.

+All UI plugins should extend the [SymbiotaUiPlugin class](./libs/ui-common/src/lib/plugin/symbiota-plugin.class.ts) and can be activated by adding them to the [UiPluginModule's](./libs/ui-common/src/lib/plugin/ui-plugin.module.ts) `configure()` method in the UI core [AppModule](./apps/ui/src/app/app.module.ts).
+The SymbiotaUiPlugin base class provides methods that are used to inject routes and UI components within the core app.

+All API plugins should extend the [SymbiotaApiPlugin class](./libs/api-common/src/plugin/symbiota-api-plugin.ts) and can be activated by adding them to the [ApiPluginModule's](./libs/api-common/src/plugin/api-plugin.module.ts) `configure()` method in the API core [AppModule](./apps/api/src/app.module.ts).
+The SymbiotaApiPlugin base class provides a method that is used to inject TypeORM database entities into the [DatabaseModule](./libs/api-database/src/database.module.ts).
+All controllers exported from an API plugin module are automatically loaded into the core API app.

 ## Development server

 Run `nx serve ui` for a UI dev server in 'watch' mode.